RAKWireless/RAK831-LoRaGateway-RPi/README.md

 2019.3.14

-We've released a new firmware for RAK831 and RAK2245 which is the next generation hardware of RAK831, based on Raspbian OS.
+Note: We've released a new firmware for RAK831 and RAK2245 which is the next generation hardware of RAK831, based on Raspbian OS.
 Please check this link: https://github.com/RAKWireless/RAK2245-RAK831-LoRaGateway-RPi-Raspbian-OS

 From now on, this repository will be closed.